aperson31415/BlankScreen/README.md

 # goofyOS
 A scammy OS that forever is attatched to your startup file.
-Only for windows onenote.exe is the virus.
+Only for windows, onenote.exe is the virus.